-A number of rights are common to many predefined roles.
-These rights are granted by default to all new organizations, and are available for use in other roles created by the organization administrator.
+Various rights are common to multiple predefined global roles.
+These rights are granted by default to all new organizations, and are available for use in other roles created by the Organization Administrator.

-Table 7-4.
-Rights Included in Multiple Predefined Roles
+Table 7-3.
+Rights Included in the Global Tenant Roles in vCloud Director